-The necessity defense only works if the accused can show that he/she had no legal alternative to committing the crime charged.
+The necessity defense only works if you can show that you had no legal alternative to committing the crime charged.

 California courts have taken a pretty tough line on what you have to show in order to prove this element of the defense.

 For example, in rejecting the defense on account of this element, courts have ruled that:

 - a meth addict, who was forced to rob a store by two men, had an adequate legal alternative to the robbery when the men waited for her in a car,10

 - a convicted felon, charged with having a firearm per Penal Code Section 29800, had an adequate legal alternative to personally removing a gun from a child because he could have removed the child from the presence of the gun,11 and

 - a man, whose girlfriend was suffering a miscarriage at home, had an adequate legal alternative to driving recklessly to get help because he could have called an ambulance.12

 Note that, in the last case, the court made clear that a medical emergency could justify a necessity defense against reckless driving.
 Though it stated that the emergency would have to occur in the car while you are driving.13

 1.3.
 Actual and reasonable belief

-For this defense to work, defendants have to show that both:
+For this defense to work, you have to show that both:

-- they actually believed their acts were necessary to prevent harm, and
+- you actually believed your acts were necessary to prevent harm, and

 - it was reasonable for you to hold this belief.

 When analyzing your actual belief, a judge or jury will focus on all the information you had at the time of the act.
 Information that surfaces after an act is irrelevant.14

 As to reasonability, it does not matter whether your belief was right or correct.
-All that matters if a reasonable person could have agreed with the belief.15
+All that matters is if a reasonable person could have agreed with the belief.15

 2. Does the defense apply to an inmate escaping from prison?

 An inmate can attempt to assert a necessity defense to avoid the crime of unlawfully escaping from a county jail or state prison.

-To successfully assert the defense, people have to show:
+To successfully assert the defense, you have to show: